-- 1. Providing a detailed step-by-step health and safety plan with a description of the demonstration, along with the appropriate Safety Data Sheet(s) (SDS), if applicable.
-The identification of the skills, and the relationship of the demonstration to the specific contest area should be identified.
-A PDF of the safety plan should be emailed to the judging panel via whitneyk@skillsalberta.com by Thursday, April 27, 2024. ^{1,2,4,5,7} Three printed copies of the safety plan with applicable Safety Data Sheet(s) must also be submitted to the judges during the Contest Orientation time.
-It is expected that the competitor will address the health and safety aspects of their demonstration during the presentation to the judges. - 2.
-Preparing a 20- to 30-minute demonstration. ^{1,2,6,8,9} - 3.
-Following the competition judging criteria provided in the Contest Description. ^{4,8,9} - 4.
-Introducing the Skills for Success, identifying and elaborating on them throughout the demonstration.
-2,4,5,8.9 - 5.
-Referring to the sustainability aspects of their demonstration.
+- 1. Providing a detailed step-by-step health and safety plan with a clear description of the demonstration, along with the appropriate Safety Data Sheet(s) (SDS), if applicable.
+The Health and Safety Plan, including a detailed step by step description of the demonstration and the clear identification of the skill area being demonstrated, must be submitted by Friday, April 25, 2025 by 4:00pm via the form here: https://skillsalberta.jotform.com/243338105692962 Any questions may be sent to MikeS@skillsalberta.com.
+1,2,4,5,7 - 2.
+It is expected that the competitor will address the health and safety aspects of their demonstration throughout the presentation to the judges. ^{2,8,9} - 3.
+Preparing a 20- to 30-minute demonstration.
+1,2,6,8,9 - 4.
+Closely following the competition judging criteria provided in the Contest Description.
+4,8,9 - 5.
+Introducing the Skills for Success, identifying and elaborating on several of them throughout the demonstration. ^{2,4,5,8,9} - 6.
+Discussing and elaborating on the sustainability aspects of their demonstration. ^{2,4,5,8,9}

-Skills for Success: 1 Numeracy, 2Communication, 3Collaboration, 4Reading, 5Writing, 6Creativity and Innovation^{, 7}Digital, 8Adaptability, 9Problem Solving
+Skills for Success: 1 Numeracy, 2 Communication, 3 Collaboration, 4 Reading, 5 Writing, 6 Creativity and Innovation, 7Digital, 8Adaptability, 9Problem Solving